-One Wednesday I was on a peaceful zoom Bible study, we were just about to dive into the meat of the Word and all of a sudden my phone started buzzing.
+One Wednesday I was on a peaceful zoom Bible study, we were just about to dive into the meat of God's word and all of a sudden my phone started buzzing.
 I was receiving a phone call.
 I glanced over at my phone to see who was calling, once I realised who it was, I had to answer.

 It was a good friend of mine which I had met during my time at Evangelism school, we did not speak often over the phone, so this was a pleasant surprise – but the call didn’t go as I expected.
 I answered the phone in a jovial way, indicating in my tonality that I was happy for the call, but the tone of his voice was an instant rebuttal to my salutation.